-Periodic replacement of you brake fluid is a maintenance exercise that is highly recommended by most automotive companies.
-Replacing the fluid once you notices some braking difficulties is a good idea as it improves the efficiency of the braking system.
+Periodic replacement of your brake fluid is a maintenance exercise that is highly recommended by most automotive companies.
+Replacing the fluid once you notice some braking difficulties is a good idea as it improves the efficiency of the braking system.

-The most common clue of a early brake is a spongy brake pedal.
-This happen when you have to use a lot of energy to when braking.
-This tiredly exercise is mainly brought about by compression of the brake fluid.
+The most common clue of an early break is a spongy brake pedal.
+This happens when you have to use a lot of energy when braking.
+This tired exercise is mainly brought about by compression of the brake fluid.
 Being a hydraulic fluid, brake fluids are not supposed to compress.

-There are several ways to to drain brake fluid and replace it.
-First you can use gravity feed; where you undo the bleeder valve and parfolating it so as to drain the fluid.
-This saves you time as the process is faster and cost effective.
+There are several ways to drain brake fluid and replace it.
+First, you can use gravity feed; where you undo the bleeder valve and perforating it so as to drain the fluid.
+This saves you time as the process is faster and cost-effective.

 Second, you can choose to use an actual vacuum pump.
 You will have to dig deep into your pocket as this method is a bit expensive compared to the first method.
 You are required to purchase a brake bleeding kit.
 Nevertheless, the result will be worth the expenses.

 We have compiled a detailed outline of how to change your brake fluid using brake bleeding kit.
 You can use this guide as your reference when undertaking the activities; either at the garage or at home.

 Before I further delve into the details of how everything works, it’s important that I first inform you of the average price of a full Brake Bleeding Kit.
 A full Kit ranges from US$30 – US$50.
 If you haven’t got yourself a kit, you can buy one at Sunbright professional automotive tools at only US$50, tax included.